AHandsomePython/MSMedCap/README.md

 ## Ackonwledgements

-We are grateful to [Lavis] and [SAM], on which our codes are developed.
+We are grateful to [LAVIS](https://github.com/salesforce/LAVIS) and [SAM], on which our codes are developed.

 ## Citation